 My mom loved tomato sandwiches.
 A country girl at heart, she called them mater sandwiches.
 No matter where my dad's naval career took us, Mom always found a place to grow a few vegetables, especially her beloved tomato plants.

 When I was five, my dad was stationed in Maine.
 We lived on an old farmstead, complete with the requisite white farmhouse with black shutters, a barn, a massive oak tree with a tire swing, and a large garden plot next to an apple orchard.
 Mom and Dad grew vegetables year-round in the garden, but they especially loved the bounty of summertime.

 Mom checked on the garden nearly every day.
 I walked down the rows with her as she pulled weeds and gathered fresh, ripe produce in a basket.
 When she got to the tomato cages, she judged their readiness by their color and firmness.

 "What about this one, Mama?"
 I asked, pointing to a tomato that still had some green on it.

 "That one's not quite ready yet," she said.

 I ran down the row.
 "What about this one?"

 Back at the house, I stood on a stool in front of the kitchen sink and carefully washed the tomato, still warm from the sun.
-Then mom cut it into thick slices, two for her and one for me, and placed them on Wonder bread - the only bread for making 'mater sandwiches, according to my mom.
-The slices were so big, I couldn't see the slice of bread beneath it.
-Then she added salt and pepper and a generous layer of Kraft Miracle Whip to the top piece of bread.
+Then Mom cut it into thick slices, two for her and one for me, and placed them on Wonder bread - the only bread for making 'mater sandwiches, according to my mom.
+The slices were so big, I couldn't see the piece of bread beneath it.
+Then she added salt and pepper and a generous layer of Kraft Miracle Whip.

 Do you have a favorite summer foods memory?
 Ice cream from the local dairy?
 A cookout with friends or family?
 Picnic at the beach?
 Share your stories below!